tylerfilla/node-poloniex-unofficial/README.md

 Yet another unofficial Node.js wrapper for the Poloniex cryptocurrency exchange APIs.
 I put a lot of thought into the name, can't you tell?

 Just a clarification for others, as I've confused myself more than I care to admit:
-`node-poloniex-unofficial` is the name of the project, repository, and product as a whole
+`node-poloniex-unofficial` is the name of the project, repository, and product as a whole.
-`poloniex-unofficial` is the name of the Node.js package (a subset thereof)
+`poloniex-unofficial` is the name of the Node.js package (a subset thereof).
-`polonode` (as in https://git.io/polonode) is an acceptable alternative to `node-poloniex-unofficial`
+`polonode` (as in https://git.io/polonode) is an acceptable alternative to `node-poloniex-unofficial`.

 Installation
 ------------